Points of Pride

-- Named by The Princeton Review, for the second consecutive year, as one of the nation’s best institutions for undergraduate education for its popular guidebook, The Best 378 Colleges: 2014 Edition.
+- Named by The Princeton Review, for the third consecutive year, as one of the nation’s best institutions for undergraduate education for its popular guidebook, The Best 379 Colleges: 2015 Edition.

 - Home of the Massachusetts Digital Games Institute (MassDiGI), a first-in-the-nation, statewide center that creates opportunities for industry-leading game design companies to work with Massachusetts faculty and students on game development projects and curriculum enhancements.